nuxt-community/router-module/README.md

 If you use the module with `{ keepDefaultRouter: true }`, you can access the default router:

-:warning: If you are using Nuxt `< 2.9.0`, the parameter `routerOptions` no available.
+:warning: If you are using Nuxt `< 2.9.0`, the parameter `routerOptions` is not available.

 ```js
 export function createRouter(ssrContext, createDefaultRouter, routerOptions) {